BlackArch/blackarch/docs/HOWTO-DEV.md

 - For your pull request use the syntax \<pkgname\>: \<initial commit\> or \<pkgname\>: \<change done\>

+- Add every pkgname you modified to `lists/to-release`. **Don't** use `lists/to-release-arm' as it is for internal use only.

 ## ISO

-The ISO can be maintained and code can be found in the blackarch-iso repository, please refer to the README for documentation, further documentation will be provided inside the files
+The ISO can be maintained and code can be found in the [blackarch-iso](https://github.com/BlackArch/blackarch-iso) repository, please refer to the README for documentation, further documentation will be provided inside the files

 ## Website

-Can be located in the blackarch-website repository, it is currently starting the process of being rebuilt, talk to Noptrix and other devs on the Discord or IRC for more info.
+Can be located in the [blackarch-website](https://github.com/BlackArch/blackarch-site) repository, it is currently starting the process of being rebuilt, talk to Noptrix and other devs on the Discord or IRC for more info.

+## On-Boarding for new developers

+Following information are immediately needed when you want to join the BlackArch Linux project:

+- **Name**: Your name will be used on website.
+Say fuckoff to stay anonym.

+- **E-Mail**: For the team@blackarch.org mailinglist.
+You will receive any mails sent to that list.

+- **Handle**: For references in any BlackArch project and also for IRC/Discord.

+- **Twitter**: Your twitter name if present. @blackarchlinux will then follow you.

+- **Github**: Your github Account name with 2-fa enabled.
+You will get full read-write access to all repositories.

+- **Pub-Keys**: Your GPG and SSH pubkeys.
+SSH Key will be used for our shared build-system.

+- **Role**: The role you want to have and where you will mostly focus on.
+Roles can be multiple.

+You should then continue reading the rest of this document once all information are given and everything is setup.
+Anything else can be discussed on IRC.